Our infrastructure

 Our proposed flagship campus in the heart of BC's northern infrastructure corridor.
 Direct access to major fibre routes and abundant BC Hydro power.

-A proposed 30MW campus with phased deployment for capital efficiency.
+A proposed 10MW campus scalable to 100MW with phased deployment for capital efficiency.
 Average annual temperature of 4.6°C provides exceptional free cooling potential.

 Direct connection to BC's northern fibre backbone